darthdie/gmnitron/README.md

 ## Todo/Upcoming Possible Features

-* Add a command to add/remove actors at will
 * Add a "current" actor to scenes, and have !pass change who that is
-* Change dice to display in original order, rather than ascending
 * Minion tracking
 * Mod tracking?
 * [Internal] Scene cleanup after 30 days